DevExpress-Examples/asp-net-mvc-dashboard-localization/readme.md

 ![](img/web-dashboard-localization-de.png)

+>[!note]
+>The Unified Component Installer does not add community-sourced localized assemblies to the Global Assembly Cache (GAC).
+For more information, refer to the following topic: [Satellite Resource Assemblies](https://docs.devexpress.com/GeneralInformation/404608/localization/localization#satellite-resource-assemblies).

 ## Example Structure

 The example contains two projects that show how to localize the Web Dashboard in case _automatic_ or _manual_ script integration.
 Both projects localize the ASP.NET MVC Dashboard extension for the German market with the [satellite resource assemblies](https://docs.devexpress.com/Dashboard/402536/web-dashboard/aspnet-mvc-dashboard-extension/localization#localize-ui).
 The extension uses Globalize﻿ to format to dates, numbers, and currencies.
+You need to copy the folder that contains satellite assemblies ("es") to the application’s bin folder.

 The example also shows how to apply custom formatting for numbers and dates.